mrigankvashist/100-Days-of-Java/README.md

 You are given a number x.
 You are given another number n.
 You are required to calculate x raised to the power n.
 Don't change the signature of power function.
 Use only <b>recursive</b> logic.

+# Day 27
+- ### Power-logarithmic
+You are given a number x.
+You are given another number n.
+You are required to calculate x raised to the power n.
+Don't change the signature of power function.
+Note1 -> The previous version expects the call stack to be of n height.
+This function expects call function to be only log(n) high